lyneca/info1903/index.md

 rainfall.
 I then realised that that was not the graph that I wanted, although the graphs aren't very different side by side.

+These graphs showed some correlation, but I decided to do some further calculations to figure out if there really was a connection.

 #### Issues
 ### Notebook {#notebook}
 [Here](https://nbviewer.jupyter.org/github/lyneca/info1903/blob/gh-pages/INFO1903.ipynb)